yukoba/nd4j/documentation.md

 There are three types of operations used in ND4J: scalars, transforms and accumulations.
 We’ll use the word op synonymously with operation.
 You can see the list of [ND4J ops here]( https://github.com/deeplearning4j/nd4j/tree/master/nd4j-api/src/main/java/org/nd4j/linalg/api/ops/impl
 ).
 Each Java file in the list is an op.

 Most of the ops just take [enums] (https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html), or a list of discrete values that you can autocomplete.
-Activation functions are the exception, because they take strings.
+Activation functions are the exception, because they take strings such as `"relu"` or `"tanh"`.

 |Method| Meaning| Type |